Ippadiyum Oru Penn

 Ippadiyum Oru Penn is a 1975 Indian Tamil-language film produced, directed and written by Bhanumathi Ramakrishna of Bharani Pictures.
-The film stars herself, Sivakumar and Devika.
+The film stars Bhanumathi herself, Sivakumar and Devika.
 It was released on 1 May 1975.

 Production

 Bhanumathi Ramakrishna, in addition to writing, directing and producing, also played the lead role.
 The dialogues were written by Aaroor Dass.

 Soundtrack

 The soundtrack was composed by Bhanumathi Ramakrishna.
 It features a version of "Manasa Sancharare", composed by Sadasiva Brahmendra.
+The song "Naane Radhai Kanna" is set in the Carnatic raga Hindolam.